iamsid2/Motherly/README.md

 # Project Title

-The title of our project is Motherly(A Maternity Planner) This project aims to give better services to the pregnent ladies of society for pre and post natalcare using an interactive online interface.
+The title of the project is Motherly(A Maternity Planner) This project aims to give better services to the pregnant ladies of the society for pre and post natal care using an interactive online interface.
-We are providing services like chatroom, chatbot, sms service to decrease the IMR(infant mortality rate).
+We  provide services like chatroom, chatbot, sms service in a very user friendly way which aims to reduce the the IMR(infant mortality rate).

 ## Getting Started